Installation with venv

 Installing Workbench inside of a Python virtual environment

-Within the Python community it is strongly recommended that software is installed within what are called Python "virtual environments."
-Python virtual environments are an isolated way to install the required Python modules of an application that avoid conflicts with other Python software and modules.
-Essentially they are a special directory that will contain the required Python modules for Workbench and a few other files.
-They are not related to virtual machines (VMs) or Docker containers, though they can be used in conjunction with VMs and Docker.
+Current best practice for Python application is to install them within what are called Python "virtual environments."
+Python virtual environments isolate an application's Python modules in a way that avoids conflicts with other Python software and modules on your computer.
+Essentially a virtual environment is a special directory that contains the required Python modules for the application and a few other files.
+Python virtual environments are not related to virtual machines (VMs) or Docker containers, though they can be used in conjunction with VMs and Docker.

-These instructions assume you have already installed git and a version of Python that is compatible with Workbench.
+These instructions assume you have already installed git and a version of Python that is compatible with Workbench (currently 3.11 or higher).

 Overview